tomresing/MoveYourFilters/README.md

 This project contains test code from a Microsoft OneWeek Hackathon project helping people create Outlook rules and folders to better organize incoming email.

+# Setup

+Current code is all client-side Javascript.
+The dependecies are currently setup through CDN.
+To test locally, clone the repo and start a webserver at port 8000.

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a